-Joint projects implemented on a cross-departmental level and across various locations within the scope of the Getting Involved Initiative introduced in 2016, and the Bank-wide mentoring programme for employees by second-level mentors, all support the promotion and long-term loyalty of employees.
-In addition to the permanent series of seminars offered, pbb Group offers a constantly expanding range of in-house seminars on professional qualifications in the own field of work, as well as beyond this own area of expertise (i.e. dealing with topics relevant for pbb Group), and on qualifications in the areas of social and methodological competencies in a modern working environment as well as language training.
+Joint projects implemented on a cross-departmental level and across various locations within the scope of the Getting-Involved-Initiative introduced in 2016, and the Bank-wide mentoring programme for employees by second-level mentors, all support the promotion and long-term loyalty of employees.
+Dedicated trainee programmes integrate young talent into pbb Group, qualify them precisely for specific jobs, and support them.
+In addition to the permanent series of seminars offered, the Bank offers a constantly expanding range of in-house seminars on professional qualifications in the own field of work, as well as beyond this own area of expertise (i.e. dealing with topics relevant for pbb Group), and on qualifications in the areas of social and methodological competencies in a modern working environment as well as language training.
 Via the Leadership Academy, managers can acquire basic qualifications.
-Since 2016, the extended offer of in-house qualifications also includes the Leadership Excellence Initiative, designed to support more experienced managers to reflect on and further improve their management and social competence in an increasingly challenging and complex working environment. pbb Group also enables executives with significant management responsibility to participate in individual coaching sessions.
+Following these basic qualifications, there is the Leadership Excellence Initiative, designed in 2016 to support more experienced managers as they reflect upon and further improve their management and social competence in an increasingly challenging and complex working environment.
+2018 saw the addition of yet another way to qualify our personnel further through an in-house programme: the Team Excellence Initiative.
+This initiative, which focuses on teamwork processes, was launched to support employees in collaborating successfully and to help them reflect their own team and communication behaviour.
+In 2019, two additional in-house measures for continuous professional development will be offered, aiming at improving and expanding the social and methodological skills associated with presenting and moderating which are required in numerous processes.
+Above and beyond these offerings, the Bank also enables executives with significant management responsibility to participate in individual coaching sessions.

 In addition to the internal on-the-job and near-the-job measures - organised centrally as well as decentralised - pbb employees can resort to a wide range of external training measures.
 As a rule, the employee and his or her manager decide on the - in this case mostly professional - training measures within the scope of the employee review.
 The selected measures depend on the employee's needs.
-Thus, pbb Group paves the way for suitable employees to complete, inter alia, the international Real Estate Manager training (EBS).
+Thus, pbb Group paves the way for suitable employees to complete, inter alia, the international Real Estate Manager training (EBS), tailored to the needs of pbb Group.

-Expenses for internal and external staff qualification measures totalled €0.8 million (2016: €0.7 million) during 2017.
-This was equivalent to 2.5 training days on average for each employee, or 4.95 days on average for the 390 staff members who took part in the qualification measures.
+Expenses for internal and external staff qualification measures totalled $\in 0.88$ million (2017: $\in 0.8$ million) during 2018.
+This was equivalent to 3.7 training days on average for each employee (based on an average headcount pursuant to the HGB of 785), or 6.2 days on average for the 465 staff members who took part in the qualification measures.